simc/auto_size_text/README.md

 Row(
   children: <Widget>[
     AutoSizeText(
-      "Here is a very long text, which should be resized",
+      'Here is a very long text, which should be resized',
       maxLines: 1,
     ),
   ],